jadidaniel/jupyter-notebooks/README.md

 3. **"Medical Insurance" Project**

     The goal of this project is to analyze various attributes within **insurance.csv**, using python, to learn more about the patient information in the file and gain insight into potential use cases for the dataset.

+4. **"Graphs and Charts for Teacher" Project**

+    The goal of this project is to create some graphs to help a high school math teacher, using Matplotlib and a bit of NumPy.